 Education Needed to Become an Architect

-Architects are licensed specialists who design and plan structures that are attractive, functional and safe.
+Architects are licensed professionals who design and plan structures that are attractive, functional and safe.
 They can be involved in every phase of a building's development from conception to construction.
-Required education for architects includes a professional bachelor's or master's degree in architecture and the completion of an internship.
+Architects are required to have either a professional bachelor's or master's degree in architecture and state licensure.

 Prospective architects must complete a professional degree program that is accredited by the National Architectural Accrediting Board in order to become licensed in most states.
 High school graduates who want to become an architect may enroll in a Bachelor of Architecture (B.Arch.) program.
 Students who have already earned a bachelor's degree in another field like architectural history or construction management and want to pursue a career as an architect may matriculate to a Master of Architecture (M.Arch.) program.
 These advanced programs are also open to applicants who have professional B.Arch. degrees and want to specialize in a field, such as historic preservation, design theory or solar design.